The Best Show with Tom Scharpling: Background

-After that, the duo started to envision a radio show devoted to that type of humor on a weekly basis – inspired partially by the Upright Citizen’s Brigade and the East Village alternative comedy show, Eating It.
+Subsequently, Scharpling and Wurster began to envision a radio show devoted to that type of humor on a weekly basis, inspired partly by the Upright Citizen’s Brigade and the East Village alternative comedy show Eating It.

 The Best Show on WFMU (2000–2013)

 Scharpling hosted the first episode of The Best Show on WFMU on October 10, 2000.
-Starting June 5, 2001, the show was expanded to three hours filling the 8 to 11 p.m. slot, later moving to 9 p.m. to midnight on June 15, 2010.
+Beginning on June 5, 2001, the show was expanded to three hours filling the 8 to 11 p.m. slot.
+It later moved to 9 p.m. to midnight on June 15, 2010.

-The program featured a roster of genuine callers, as well as calls in-character from musician Jon Wurster, best known for his tenure as the drummer for Superchunk (with occasional in-character calls from H. Jon Benjamin, Jon Glaser, Peyton Reed and others).
+The program featured a roster of genuine callers, as well as calls in-character from Wurster and occasional in-character calls from H. Jon Benjamin, Jon Glaser, Peyton Reed and others.

-Wurster adopted a variety of personae hailing from the fictional and surreal New Jersey suburb of "Newbridge."
-Frequent characters include "Philly Boy Roy" (an unflinching supporter of all things Philadelphia), "Timmy von Trimble" (a genetically modified, two-inch-tall racist), and "The Gorch" (a senior citizen who claims that the character of The Fonz on the TV show Happy Days was based on him, without permission).
+Wurster adopted a variety of personae hailing from the fictional and surreal suburb of Newbridge, New Jersey.
+Frequent characters include Philly Boy Roy (an unflinching supporter of all things Philadelphia), Timmy von Trimble (a genetically modified, two-inch-tall racist), and the Gorch (a senior citizen who claims that the character of the Fonz on the TV show Happy Days was based on him without permission).

 Regular callers and in-studio guests of note have included Todd Barry, Andy Kindler, Aimee Mann, Kurt Vile, Paul F. Tompkins, Ted Leo, John Hodgman, and Patton Oswalt.

-One of the show's appeals comes from Scharpling's slow burn takedowns of pop culture minutiae such as Billy Crystal's "jazz man" routine, and an infomercial promoting the Gathering of the Juggalos festival, which inspired an SNL sketch.
-Similarly, some of the more memorable segments have come from Scharpling recalling his trip to a Beatles convention and an awkward encounter with Patti Smith.
+Popular bits on the show included Scharpling's slow burn takedowns of pop culture minutiae such as Billy Crystal's "jazz man" routine and an infomercial promoting the Gathering of the Juggalos festival, which inspired an SNL sketch.
+Similarly, memorable segments have come from Scharpling recalling his trip to a Beatles convention and an awkward encounter with Patti Smith.

 A worldwide audience listened to the show live through WFMU's Internet stream with episodes also archived on the radio station's website.
-The Best Show began podcasting its shows, with the music removed due to licensing restrictions, on January 26, 2006.
+The Best Show began podcasting its episodes (with the music removed due to licensing restrictions) on January 26, 2006.

-In October 2013, Scharpling announced his intention to end The Best Show, with the program's finale airing on December 17.
+In October 2013, Scharpling announced his intention to end the Best Show, with the program's finale airing on December 17.

-Tom Scharpling and guest Nardwuar in 2023.